 About Black Boys Code

-Black Boys Code is a Not-for-Profit organization dedicated to introducing young boys of colour through their critical development years (ages 8 to 17) to computer science through exposure workshops, hackathons, after school and summer programs.
+Black Boys Code is a national organization dedicated to introducing young boys of colour through their critical development years (ages 8 to 17) to computer science through exposure workshops, hackathons, after school and summer programs.

 About CIRA and the Community Investment Program